-Home staging is an extremely lucrative career if you know how to properly charge for your services.
-Today I’m going to dive into a taboo topic: how much do home stagers make!
+Home staging is an extremely lucrative career when you know how to properly charge for your services.
+Today I’m going to dive into a taboo topic: How Much Do Home Stagers Make?

 It makes me cringe when I hear figures as low as $30 per hour being touted as ‘great income’ for home staging.

 Home sellers stand to profit anywhere from $10,000 to $75,000 after employing the services of a home stager, so they are willing to pay a premium for that expertise.

-When you offer the cheapest home staging in town, you will only attract clients who don’t really value what a home stager does.
-After all, if you save a few hundred dollars on staging advice, but you don’t get the results you hoped for, what was the point?
+When you offer the cheapest home staging in town, you will attract clients who don’t value what a home stager does.
+After all, if they save a few hundred dollars on staging advice, and fail to get results, what was the point?

 The knowledge of an expert home stager is extremely valuable because of the effect it can have on how long a home takes to sell and its final selling price.

 After the initial consultation, a home stager can make at least $1,000 if the client wants the stager to complete the home staging project for them.
 This figure can go as high as $5,000 to $10,000 depending on the needs for that property, the home stager’s expertise, and where they live.